qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Map tools Tab
 -------------

-* The Mode setting determines which layers will be shown by the Identify tool.
-By switching to ``Top down`` or ``Top down, stop at first`` instead of ``Current layer`` attributes for all identifiable layers (see the Project properties section under: :ref:`sec_projects` to set which layers are identifiable) will be shown with the Identify tool.
+* The :guilabel:`Mode` setting determines which layers will be shown by the Identify tool.
+By switching to 'Top down' or 'Top down, stop at first' instead of 'Current layer' attributes for all identifiable layers (see the Project properties section under: :ref:`sec_projects` to set which layers are identifiable) will be shown with the Identify tool.
 * |checkbox| :guilabel:`Open feature form, if a single feature is identified`
-* Define search radius for identifying and displaying map tips as a percentage of the map width
+* Define :guilabel:`Search radius for identifying and displaying map tips as a percentage of the map width`
-* Define ellipsoid for distance calculations
+* Define :guilabel:`Ellipsoid for distance calculations`
-* Define rubberband color for measure tools
+* Define :guilabel:`Rubberband color` for measure tools
-* Define decimal places
+* Define :guilabel:`Decimal places`
 * |checkbox| :guilabel:`Keep base unit`
-* |radiobuttonon| :guilabel:`Define preferred measurement units (meters or feet)`
+* |radiobuttonon| :guilabel:`Define preferred measurement units ('meters' or 'feet')`
-* |radiobuttonon| :guilabel:`Define preferred angle units (Degrees, Radians or Gon)`
+* |radiobuttonon| :guilabel:`Define preferred angle units ('Degrees', 'Radians' or 'Gon')`
-* Define Mouse wheel action (Zoom, Zoom and recenter, Zoom to mouse cursor, Nothing)
+* Define :guilabel:`Mouse wheel action` ('Zoom', 'Zoom and recenter', 'Zoom to mouse cursor', 'Nothing')
-* Define Zoom factor for wheel mouse
+* Define :guilabel:`Zoom factor` for wheel mouse

 Overlays Tab
 ------------

-* Define placement algorithm for labels (choose between central point (standard), chain, popmusic tabu chain, popmusic tabu and popmusic chain)
+* Define :guilabel:`Placement algorithm` for labels (choose between 'Central point' (standard), 'Chain', 'Popmusic tabu chain', 'Popmusic tabu' and 'Popmusic chain')

 Digitizing Tab
 --------------

 * Define Rubberband line color and line width
-* Define default snap mode (to vertex, to segment, to vertex and segment)
+* Define :guilabel:`Default snap mode` ('To vertex', 'To segment', 'To vertex and segment')
-* Define default snapping tolerance in map units or pixel
+* Define :guilabel:`Default snapping tolerance` in map units or pixel
-* Define search radius for vertex edits in map units or pixel
+* Define search radius for vertex edits in 'map units' or 'pixel'
 * |checkbox| :guilabel:`Show markers only for selected features`
-* Define vertex marker style (cross (default), semi transparent circle or none) and vertex marker size.
+* Define vertex :guilabel:`Marker style` ('Cross' (default), 'Semi transparent', 'Circle' or 'None') and vertex :guilabel:`Marker size`.
 * |checkbox| :guilabel:`Suppress attributes pop-up windows after each created feature`
 * |checkbox| :guilabel:`Reuse last entered attribute values`

-* Validate geometries
+* :guilabel:`Validate geometries` Editing complex lines/polygons with many nodes can end up with very slow rendering.
+This is because the default validation procedures in QGIS can use a lot of time.
+To speed up rendering it is possible to select GEOS geometry validation (starting from GEOS 3.3) or to switch it off.
+GEOS geometry validation is much faster, but the disadvantage is that only the first geometry problem will be reported.
-* Join style for curve offset
+* :guilabel:`Join style for curve offset`
-* Quadrantsegments for curve offset
+* :guilabel:`Quadrantsegments for curve offset`
-* Miter limit for curve offset
+* :guilabel:`Miter limit for curve offset`

 CRS Tab